chrissearle/asteroids_starter/README.md

 ---

-## Project
+## Project settings

-Create a new project - choose compatibility renderer
+These are the project settings that are changed from the defaults in the exercise files.

 ---

-## Project settings

 ### Display - Window